edfauler/fireeye-miner/README.md

 # fireeye-miner
-MineMeld Miner for FireEye URLList implemented as an extension
+MineMeld Miner for Fireeye's urllist implemented as an extension.

 ## How it works

-This simple Miner periodically checks the FireEye URLList.txt for new malicious URLs and extract thoose.
+This simple Miner periodically checks the FireEye urllist.txt for new malicious and/or callback URLs and extract those.

 ## Installation